-Green Business Matching grants offer support for dry cleaners, auto body shops or other businesses moving away from processes that create Volatile Organic Compounds.
+Green Business Cost Sharing Program offers support for dry cleaners, auto body shops or other businesses moving away from processes that create Volatile Organic Compounds.

 The Cool Soils partnership between the City and the Shakopee Mdewakanton Sioux community is studying biochar.
 Biochar is a soil additive which is being studied for its effectiveness in making plants and trees more drought tolerant, increase growth rates and sequester carbon.

 Green Business Cost Sharing Program in the news-